sgjava/c3l/README.md

 to use or use both at the same time!
 This allows you to switch between VIC and VDC with minimal effort.
 One cool feature of the VIC is that you can use the PETSCII character ROM without having to worry about translation.
 Then if you change to ASCII character set (CP/M default) there is only one simple change to make.
+Of course, there are CIA and SID functions to round things out.

 ## Running demos
 If you have VICE already setup you can run the demo applications using the [disk images](https://github.com/sgjava/c3l/tree/master/disks).